deskpro/deskproapps-boilerplate-react/docs/basics/development-build-tools-sdks.md

 - src/webpack

      This folder contains the build and package configuration for webpack.
 Normally there should be no reason to modify any of these files, but we want to be flexible so we provide them with our boilerplate in case you ever need to tweak them.

+- target

+     This folder is used by the development server to stage your files during development.
+All its contents are ignored.

 Now that you have an overview of the project structure, it's time to review the requirements for `package.json`